deibid/Museum-Piano-Magic/README.md

 # Museum-Piano-Magic

-Exploration for an instalation about Bossa-Nova.
+Exploration for an installation about Bossa-Nova.
 Piano magic helps anybody play de piano